 Remaining proficient in the downstairs operator duties will allow the qualified Resimene Quality Control Analyst/Downstairs Operator to be in the overtime rotation (last) for overtime in the Resimene Manufacturing Department and also allow them to assist in manufacturing when there is a need that cannot be filled from within the manufacturing unit.

 The Resimene Quality Control Analyst/Downstairs Operator will be expected to be able to perform all of the duties that are performed by the “downstairs operator.”
 In order to maintain their skills as a downstairs operator they will be expected to work a minimum of one shift per month in that field.
 This will be scheduled with the PVR operators in order to allow the PVRs to maintain their skills in the lab.

+(INSERT 2013-2017 CREW ASSIGNMENTS)